 So, I’ve got good news for you!

 Contrary to popular belief, you don’t need to skip everyone’s favorite holiday dessert.
 Yes, you guessed it… PIE!
-Even if you want to stay healthy and stay true to the Plant Paradox eating plan, you can still splurge on a bit of pie.
+Even if you want to stay healthy and stay true to the your eating plan, you can still splurge on a bit of pie.
 Just splurge smart!

 I try to provide as many healthy holiday treats as possible on my blog here.
 However, there’s an endless resource at your fingertips on the internet, too.

 The other day, I discovered a blog called NoEggsorHam.com.
-And after a few minutes exploring the site, I was delighted to find quite a few Plant Paradox-compliant recipes.
-In fact, since they discovered the book in May, most of their vegan recipes from that point forward are Plant Paradox-friendly!
+And after a few minutes exploring the site, I was delighted to find quite a few Gundry-compliant recipes.

-Here’s what Ryan Tempher, co-founder of the blog, has to say about his experience of being on a vegan Plant Paradox diet:
+Here’s what Ryan Tempher, co-founder of the blog, has to say about his experience of being on a vegan lectin-free diet:

-“I began reading it in May I believe, then quickly decided to change my diet accordingly, starting with the 3-day cleanse (avocados, salads, and smoothies all three days, haha).
+“I began following Dr. Gundry in May, then quickly decided to change my diet accordingly, starting with the 3-day cleanse (avocados, salads, and smoothies all three days, haha).

-I discovered The Plant Paradox at a time when I was beginning to search why the foods I was eating weren’t making me feel my best.
+I discovered the eating plan at a time when I was beginning to search why the foods I was eating weren’t making me feel my best.
 I was mainly curious as to why I felt tired after I ate and why I was bloated so often.
-When I started reading The Plant Paradox, Dr. Gundry’s statements, explanations, and suggestions all seemed to click with how I was feeling and my own hypotheses.
+When I started reading Dr. Gundry’s statements, explanations, and suggestions it all seemed to click with how I was feeling and my own hypotheses.

 Immediately after starting the diet, I dropped a few pounds and my energy started remain at a consistently high level.
 However, I will mention that a couple months in I gained weight, which was due to eating too much fat – namely full-fat coconut milk.
 I was putting it in my coffee, tea, sauces, desserts, and other sugar-free beverages about three times a day for a couple months, at which point I realized, “Hey, my stomach keeps on growing.”